greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/handbook-first_2_1.md

 ---
-title: "The importance of a handbook-first approach to communication"
+title: The importance of a handbook-first approach to communication
 description: How to be a great remote manager
-twitter_image: "/images/opengraph/all-remote.jpg"
+twitter_image: /images/opengraph/all-remote.jpg
-twitter_image_alt: "GitLab remote team graphic"
+twitter_image_alt: GitLab remote team graphic
-twitter_site: "@gitlab"
+twitter_site: '@gitlab'
-twitter_creator: "@gitlab"
+twitter_creator: '@gitlab'
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/handbook-first_2_1/
+linkTitle: The importance of a handbook-first approach to communication
+type: docs
 ---

 ![GitLab navigation and journey](/images/all-remote/gitlab-journey-and-navigation.jpg)